 The j-pipe is the most restrictive section of the exhaust, so replacing it allows for substantially more airflow and power gains.
 Replacing the downpipe and going Stage 2 also will require additional tuning.
 Fortunately, the AccessPort also includes off-the-shelf Stage 2 tunes.

 Many people also install a catback exhaust system and intake at this stage, but this isn't necessary.
 While there's some extra power to be gained here with the work of a good tuner, it's mostly the j-pipe that will bring you extra power.

 This is where things start to get more ambiguous.
 Stage 2+ can mean Stage 2 with an intake, with the required tuning, of course.
-Some people will add more mods from here, such as TGV (turbine generator valve) deletes, EGR (exhaust gas recirculation) deletes, catch cans, or an EBCS and refer to it as Stage 2 or Stage 2+.
+Some people will add more mods from here, such as TGV (tumble generator valve) deletes, EGR (exhaust gas recirculation) deletes, catch cans, or an EBCS (electronic boost controller) and refer to it as Stage 2 or Stage 2+.

 After stage 2, it's common to install a flex fuel kit for even further gains.
 Normally people would simply call that "stage 2 with flex fuel" for example, rather than it being a stage of its own.

 The point at which it becomes Stage 3 isn't fully agreed upon, but up next, we'll explain what people usually mean when they say Stage 3.